DiriiMQ/roomlytic/README.md

 - If the hotel_ids or destination_ids are empty, you should pass "none" as the argument.
 - If both hotel_ids and destination_ids are empty, the application will fetch all the data available.

-To add new supplier, you can use script `supplier_manager`.
+To add new supplier or generate a config for the new supplier, you can use script `supplier_manager`.
 Type `./supplier_manager --help` for more information.
 (This is a temporary solution, and the final version would have a config generator to automatically add new suppliers and its configurations)

 Example:
 ```bash